okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/dynamic-whitelist-org-as/index.md

 4. In the **Groups claims filter** section, leave the default name `groups` (or add it if the box is empty) and add one of the three functions with the criteria for your dynamic group whitelist.
 For this example: `Groups.startsWith("OKTA", "IT", 10)`
 5. Click **Save**.

-### Request an ID token that contains the groups claim
+### Request an ID token that contains the Groups claim

 To test the full authentication flow that returns an ID token, build your request URL.
 For the specific steps on building the request URL, receiving the response, and decoding the JWT, see <GuideLink link="../request-token-claim">Request a token that contains the claim</GuideLink>.